Higher theta series for unitary groups over function fields: Fundamental classes of derived special cycles

 \subsubsection{Base change}

 Consider a commutative square of derived Artin stacks

 which is Cartesian on the underlying classical stacks.
 There is a base change homomorphism \cite[\S 2.2.3]{KhanI}

-\begin{example} We note that in the special case where $\sT = \sS$ and $f$ is the identity map, chasing through the definitions reveals $f^*$ to be the isomorphism of derived invariance \S \ref{sssec: derived invariance}.
-In particular, when $\sY = \cX$, the underlying classical truncation of $\sX$ with its canonical map to $\sX$, $f^*$ becomes $(i_{\sX})_{*}^{-1}$. \end{example}
+\begin{example} We note that in the special case where $\sT = \sS$, $f$ is the identity map, and $\sY = \cX$ (the underlying classical truncation of $\sX$) with its canonical map to $\sX$, chasing through the definitions reveals $f^* = (i_{\sX})_{*}^{-1}$ to be the isomorphism of derived invariance \S \ref{sssec: derived invariance}. \end{example}